Yang Jisheng (journalist)

 Yang Jisheng (born November 1940) is a Chinese journalist and author.
 His work include Tombstone (墓碑), a comprehensive account of the Great Chinese Famine during the Great Leap Forward, and The World Turned Upside Down (天地翻覆), a history of the Cultural Revolution.
 Yang joined the Communist Party in 1964 and graduated from Tsinghua University in 1966.
 He promptly joined Xinhua News Agency, where he worked until his retirement in 2001.
 His loyalty to the party was destroyed by the 1989 Tiananmen Square massacre.

 Although he continued working for the Xinhua News Agency, he spent much of his time researching for Tombstone.
+Yang used his role at the state-run Xinhua news agency to access provincial archives, beginning covert research on the Great Famine in the mid-1990s.
+Over a decade, he posed as studying grain policies, taking significant personal risks to secretly compile the first detailed account of the famine using Chinese government sources.
 As of 2008, he was the deputy editor of the journal Yanhuang Chunqiu in Beijing.
 Yang is also listed as a Fellow of China Media Project, a department under Hong Kong University.